 This is no way to treat your liver.
 It deserves so much more!

-A tired, overworked and congested liver can result in:
+Signs of a tired, overworked, and congested liver can include:

 - Weight Gain or Weight Loss